tingkaiwu/tingkaiwu.github.io/source/_posts/deep-dive-into-middleware-3.md

 description: Why should Middleware declare it as store => next => action => {}?
 feature:
 ---
-After reading the previous article ([Dive into Middleware: Implementation](http://tingkaiwu.com/2019/02/03/deep-dive-into-middleware-2/)), there must be some questions.
+After reading the previous article ([Middleware Implementation](http://tingkaiwu.com/2019/02/03/deep-dive-into-middleware-2/)), there must be some questions.
 First of all, Middleware should be able to process the Action after it is dispatched and before entering the Reducer.
 So Middleware should be a function that can get the action parameters:
 <!-- more -->

 ```sh